Sensational Stiliana wins her first major all-around rhythmic title

 Jessica Gadirova – rising star

-“it’s just crazy that I have a medal round my neck”
+“It’s just crazy that I have a medal round my neck”

 Jessica’s final pose on floor (photo courtesy Basel 2021 )